qelectrotech/qelectrotech-doc/source/users/basics/help.rst

 .. figure:: /_external/_images/en/qet_tooltip_workspace.png
    :align: center

-   Figure: Message which appears at the workspace
+   Figure: Message which appears when hovering an element

-To increase the working eficiency, the description panel can also be displayed using keyboard shortcut.
+To increase the working efficiency, the description panel can also be displayed using keyboard shortcut.
 The user does not need to resort to the **Help** menu.

     1. Press ``shift + f1``.
     2. Press on the object or area to display the description panel.